 High blood sugar, or hyperglycemia, is a common problem for people with diabetes.
 It occurs when the body has too much glucose in the bloodstream, either because it's not producing enough insulin or because it's not using insulin properly.
 In this article, we'll explore the risks associated with high blood sugar and how to bring it down.

-• Nerve damage: High blood sugar can damage the nerves in your body, which can cause tingling, numbness, and pain in your extremities.
+- Nerve damage: Risks of hyperglycemia can damage the nerves in your body, which can cause tingling, numbness, and pain in your extremities.

-• Kidney damage: Over time, high blood sugar can damage the blood vessels in your kidneys, which can lead to kidney disease or even kidney failure.
+- Kidney damage: Over time, hyperglycemia can damage the blood vessels in your kidneys, which can lead to kidney disease or even kidney failure.

-• Heart disease: High blood sugar can contribute to the buildup of plaque in your arteries, which can lead to heart disease and other cardiovascular problems.
+- Heart disease: High blood sugar level can contribute to the buildup of plaque in your arteries, which can lead to heart disease and other cardiovascular problems.

 How to Bring High Blood Sugar Down